Verizon/knobs/index.md

   * An `import` directive allows the configuration of a complex application to be split across several smaller files, or to be shared across several applications.
   * Helpful error messages when config files have errors in them.
   * An extensible configuration loader.
 Extensions exist for loading config values from AWS, Typesafe Config, and ZooKeeper.
-  * Automatic reloading of the configuration when the source files change.
-Currently the only source type to support this is ZooKeeper.
+  * Automatic reloading of the configuration when the source configuration change.
+Supported by both Filesystem and Zookeeper resources.

 <a name="syntax"></a>